jschneider98/dBoss/README.md

     );

 NOTE: database.local.php is ignored by git, so it's safe to add connection info to it.

+Run from dBoss root directory:

+php public/index.php load-sqlite --withdata

+If your system db already exists and you want to unlink it and reload the data:

+php public/index.php load-sqlite --unlink --withdata

 Web Server Setup
 ----------------